KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/AppImage.md

 ![Gear Lever|500x500](../img/Gear_Level.png)

 Applications installed as an AppImage can integrate with your desktop and be managed with [Gear Lever](https://github.com/mijorus/gearlever) which is pre-installed on Bazzite.
-Gear Lever can also automatically update AppImages if desired.
+Gear Lever will also check for new updates, but **upgrades will still need to be applied manually**.

 ### Project Website